harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- `EXIT_FAILURE`

 ### A value-returning function / no return value
-- A function that returns a value is called a **value-returning function**.
+- A function that returns a value is called a <mark class="hltr-trippy">value-returning function</mark>.
 	- Any function that is not `void` function is value-returning.
 - A value-returning function MUST return a value of that type, otherwise undefined behavior will result.
 - `main()` is the only exception to the rule, where it will implicitly return `0` if a return statement is not provided.